 USDA To Provide Additional Financial Assistance to Qualifying Guaranteed Farm Loan Borrowers Facing Financial Risk

-WASHINGTON, Aug.
-11, 2023 – The U.S. Department of Agriculture (USDA) today announced it will begin providing additional, automatic financial assistance for qualifying guaranteed Farm Loan Programs (FLP) borrowers who are facing financial risk.
-The announcement is part of the $3.1 billion to help certain distressed farm loan borrowers that was provided through Section 22006 of the Inflation Reduction Act.
+WASHINGTON, August 11, 2023 – The U.S. Department of Agriculture (USDA) today announced approximately $530 million in additional, automatic financial assistance for qualifying guaranteed Farm Loan Programs (FLP) borrowers who are facing financial risk.
+The announcement is part of the $3.1 billion to help certain distressed farm loan borrowers that was provided through Section 22006 of the Inflation Reduction Act (IRA).

-- Payment on a qualifying FLP guaranteed loan for which a guaranteed loan borrower received a loan restructure, which modified the guaranteed loan maturity date, between March 1, 2020, and Aug.
-11, 2023.
-The payment amount will be the lesser of the post-restructure annual installment or the amount required to pay the loan in full.
-The guaranteed loan must not have been paid in full prior to Aug.
-11, 2023.
+- Payment on a qualifying guaranteed FLP loan for which a guaranteed loan borrower received a loan restructure, which modified the guaranteed loan maturity date, between March 1, 2020 and August 11, 2023.
+The payment amount will be the lesser of the post-restructure annual installment or the amount required to pay the account in full.

-- Payments on certain deferred amounts on qualifying FLP guaranteed loans, not to exceed $100,000, for guaranteed borrowers who received a deferral or another type of payment extension, for at least 45 days, between March 1, 2020, and Sept.
-30, 2022, from their guaranteed lender on that qualifying guaranteed loan in response to COVID-19, disasters, or other revenue shortfalls.
-The Inflation Reduction Act payment amount will be the lesser of the most recent deferral or extension amount on the qualifying FLP guaranteed loan, or the amount required to pay that loan in full.
-The guaranteed loan must not have been paid in full prior to Aug.
-11, 2023.
+- Payments on certain deferred qualifying FLP guaranteed loan amounts, not to exceed $100,000, for guaranteed borrowers who received a deferral or another type of payment extension, for at least 45 days, between March 1, 2020 and September 30, 2022 from their guaranteed lender on that qualifying guaranteed loan in response to COVID-19, disasters, or other revenue shortfalls.
+The IRA payment amount will be the lesser of the most recent deferral or extension amount, or the amount required to pay the account in full.

-This assistance is only available for FLP guaranteed loan borrowers who did not or will not receive an initial payment on the same FLP guaranteed loan under Inflation Reduction Act assistance announced in October 2022.
+This assistance is only available for FLP guaranteed loan borrowers who did not receive an initial payment on the same FLP guaranteed loan under IRA assistance announced in October 2022.

-Distressed guaranteed borrowers qualifying for this assistance will receive a United States Department of the Treasury check that is jointly payable to the borrower and the lender.
-These borrowers will also receive a letter from FSA informing them of Inflation Reduction Act assistance they will receive as well as instructions to make an appointment with their lender to process the payment and apply it to their qualifying guaranteed loan accounts.
-Guaranteed lenders will receive an email in the coming days informing them of this assistance and any next steps.
+Guaranteed borrowers qualifying for this assistance will receive a United States Department of the Treasury check that is jointly payable to the borrower and the lender.
+These borrowers will also receive a letter from FSA informing them of IRA assistance they will receive as well as instructions to make an appointment with their lender to process the payment and apply it to their qualifying guaranteed loan accounts.
+Guaranteed lenders should have received an email this week informing them of this assistance and any next steps.
 Lenders will also receive letters informing them which borrowers will receive assistance and the amount of assistance they will receive.

 Any distressed guaranteed borrowers who qualify for these forms of assistance and are currently in bankruptcy will be addressed using the same case-by-case review process announced in October 2022 for complex cases.